|Interface Overview||Tutorial Slides||FAQ||Example||Download||License|

 Empirically, this collector works with most unmodified C programs, simply by replacing malloc with GC_malloc calls, replacing realloc with GC_realloc calls, and removing free calls.
 Exceptions are discussed in issues.html.

 Many versions are available in the gc_source subdirectory.
-Currently a fairly recent stable version is gc-8.0.2.tar.gz.
-Note that this uses the new version numbering scheme and requires a separate libatomic_ops download (see below).
+Currently a recent stable version is gc-8.0.6.tar.gz.
+Note that this uses the new version numbering scheme and may require a separate libatomic_ops download (see below).

 If that fails, try the latest explicitly numbered version in gc_source.
 Later versions may contain additional features, platform support, or bug fixes, but are likely to be less well tested.

 Version 7.3 and later require that you download a corresponding version of libatomic_ops, which should be available in https://github.com/ivmai/libatomic_ops/wiki/Download.
-The current version is also available as gc_source/libatomic_ops-7.6.8.tar.gz.
+The current version is also available as gc_source/libatomic_ops-7.6.10.tar.gz.
 You will need to place that in a libatomic_ops subdirectory.
-(We expect these to be replaced by C11 atomics in the future.)

 Previously it was best to use corresponding versions of gc and libatomic_ops, but for recent versions, it should be OK to mix and match them.

-Starting with 8.0, libatomic_ops is only required if the compiler does not understand C atomics.
+Starting with 8.0, libatomic_ops is only required if the compiler does not understand gcc's C atomic intrinsics.

 The development version of the GC source code now resides on github, along with the downloadable packages.
 The GC tree itself is at https://github.com/ivmai/bdwgc/.
 The libatomic_ops tree required by the GC is at https://github.com/ivmai/libatomic_ops/.